Combined Heat and Power Act (CHP Act)

 Act on the Retention, Modernization and Extension of Combined Heat and Power Generation

-(CHP Act of 19 March 2002, ammended on 25 October 2008)
+(CHP Act of 19 March 2002, amended on 12.
+July 2012)

-The Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V. / BDEW) published a procedural description to establish a standard national procedure for handling and implementing the act, including official material.
-You will find current figures on the development of the CHP Act quantities on the website of the Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V., BDEW).
+The Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V. / BDEW) has published a procedural description to establish a standard national procedure for handling and implementing the act, including official material.
+You will find this procedural description as well as additional useful information on CHP on the website of the Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V., BDEW).

-For further queries regarding the CHP Act, please contact us
+For further queries regarding the CHP Act, please contact us:

 Please note that we assume no responsibility for the accuracy of the information in the documents provided.